ichordev/sparsed/README.md

 # SparseD
-An incredibly simple sparse set implemented in D with static arrays.
-Compatible with BetterC, `@nogc`, and `nothrow`.

-Currently, the whole implementation is `nothrow @nogc pure @safe`, although this could change in the future.
+Incredibly simple & super-fast sparse sets in D.

+Can be used to create fixed-size maps with O(1) insertion, lookup, and removal; and lightning-fast iteration over values.

+Two variants are available, with almost identical interfaces:
+- Static: Implemented using static arrays.
+Fixed in size.
+Compatible with BetterC.
+All methods are `nothrow @nogc pure @safe`.
+- Dynamic: Implemented with dynamic arrays.
+The sparse array is still fixed in size, but the dense array can grow and shrink.
+Incompatible with BetterC.
+All methods are at least `nothrow pure @safe`, but some use the GC.

 Documentation is provided in the library's source code.
 Make sure to also read a function's preconditions where applicable.